Transfers from One Program to Another Interprovincial (Guidelines for)

 If consideration is not possible:

-1. If the Resident is accepted into the RECEIVING program, the RECEIVING PGME Office, in consultation with the RECEIVING program, will issue a conditional offer contingent on the release from their HOME program.
-A copy of the letter of offer will be provided to the HOME program (so confidentiality will not be possible after this point).
+1. If the Resident is accepted into the RECEIVING program, the RECEIVING PGME Office, in consultation with the RECEIVING program, will issue a conditional offer contingent on the release from their HOME School.
+A copy of the letter of offer will be provided to the HOME School (so confidentiality will not be possible after this point).